 Our teaching should equip pupils with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.

 As pupils progress, their growing knowledge about the world should help them to deepen their understanding of the interaction between physical and human processes, and of the formation and use of landscapes and environments.
 Geographical knowledge, understanding and skills provide the framework and approaches that explain how the Earth’s features at different scales are shaped, interconnected and change over time.

 Our History curriculum aims to help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
 It should inspire pupils’ curiosity to know more about thepast.
 We also develop a child's sense of time and how events fit on a chronology.

 Teaching equips pupils to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.

-Both the Geography and History curriculum are taught on a half termly basis and are closely linked together, the units often starts with a 'wow' to engage and inspire the children.
+Both the Geography and History curriculum are taught on a half termly basis.
 The curriculum is often enhanced with the opportunity to go on trips to visit different places with a significant historical or geographical link.